COP4655-MobileApps-Fall2023/cop4655-mobile-apps-final-project-final-project-group2/README.md

 **Features**

-- User-friendly Interface
+- User-friendly Interface:
 The app offers an intuitive and easy-to-navigate interface, making it accessible for users of all fitness levels.

-- Progress Tracking
+- Progress Tracking:
 Visualize improvements in your performance and stay motivated to achieve your fitness goals with the calender.

-- Goal Setting
+- Event Setting:
-Set personalized fitness goals based on your preferences and objectives.
-The app will track your progress towards these goals, providing a sense of accomplishment.
+Set personalized fitness goals based on your workout activities/events.

 **Getting Started**
 --